Bira/octopus-carnival/_drafts/wir-mm-4e-snake.md

 Still, this entry focuses on _monstrous_ snakes.
 The mundane varieties likely behave pretty much as they do in the real world, with a lot of them being harmless and the dangerous ones only attacking if they feel threatened.

 Though monstrous snakes are large and aggressive enough to actively hunt people, most are still merely dangerous animals.
 A rare few might be blessed by Zehir, though, which makes them sapient, evil, and more powerful.

-Between the two books we have quite a lot of different snake stat blocks, so we'll have two "Numbers" sections to cover them all.
+Between the two books we have quite a lot of different snake stat blocks.

-## The Numbers (Monster Manual)
+## The Numbers

-The Monster Manual monstrous snakes are so varied that they have little in common that I can discuss here.
+Snakes are so varied that they have little in common that I can discuss here.
 They're all beasts, they all have the Reptile keyword, and they all bite.
 That's it.

+### Spitting Cobra (Monster Vault)

+The closest you'll get to a real snake here.
+Spitting Cobras are Small Natural Beasts, and Level 5 Minion Soldiers.
+Their **bite** does poison damage and marks for a turn, and their **Blinding Spittle** (ranged 5 vs. Reflex; recharge 4-6) does the same damage and blinds (save ends).

+I could see an eccentric kobold artificer firing these out of a cannon, or a priest of Zehir summoning them out of thin air.

-### Deathrattle Viper
+### Deathrattle Viper (Both)

 Pretty much a dire rattlesnake.
-It inhabits forests, jungles, and caves.
+It inhabits forests, jungles, and caves, though they wouldn't look out of place in a desert either.
 These vipers are Medium Natural Beasts, and Level 5 Brutes with 75 HP.
 They have low-light vision, and resist 10 poison.
 Their land speed is 4, and they also have a climb speed of 4.

 Their bony tails produce a magically enhanced **Death Rattle** that acts as an aura (2) which inflicts a -2 attack penalty to all enemies inside.
 This is a